publitas/docs/source/viewer-message-api.md

 }
 ```

 The `message` object supplied to your event listener has a data property which is JSON encoded.
-You can use the standard `JSON.parse` method to parse it.
+You can use the standard `JSON.parse` method to decode it.

 ## Data Format